mwojnars/hypertag/docs/index.md

 ### Common symbols

-Hypertag defines a number of general-purpose tags and functions (filters) that can be commonly used with different target languages.
+Hypertag defines a number of its own general-purpose tags and functions (filters) that can be used with different target languages.

 Tags:
-- dedent
+- %dedent tag and $dedent function/filter
-- inline
+- %inline
-- unique
+- %unique
-- lower
+- %lower
-- upper
+- %upper

 Functions (filters):
 - cycle / alternate